SteTechLab/SteTechLab/README.md

 # SteTechLab – IT Portfolio

-Hi, I’m Stefano, a self-taught IT support technician with 10+ years of hands-on experience repairing and optimizing computers, smartphones, game consoles, and home networks.
+Hi, I’m Stefano (Ste)!
+I’m a self-taught IT support technician with 10+ years of hands-on experience repairing and optimizing computers, smartphones, game consoles, and home networks.
 I completed the **Google IT Support Certificate** and have built strong troubleshooting, system administration, and networking skills through real-world projects.
 This portfolio showcases my practical work through labs and experiments demonstrating what I can do in IT support.

 ---